 Thessaloniki Architecture

-In 1917 AD, the devastating fire destroyed a great amount of its historic center and the town was reconstructed from its ashes.
-Through its tragic event, Thessaloniki took its Byzantine form including outstanding buildings and a great road network.
-Several architectural marvels built during the Ottoman occupation, that already stood there create an interesting and historical concept of Thessaloniki.
-Apart from the new constructions, the old town of Thessaloniki remained untouched by time including Byzantine churches, monuments from the Ottoman Empire and well-preserved historical buildings.
+In 1917 AD, a devastating fire destroyed much of the historic center, and the town had to be reconstructed from its ashes.
+Following this tragic event, Thessaloniki reclaimed its architectural beauty, erecting outstanding new buildings and a great road network.
+Despite the new constructions, the old town of Thessaloniki remained untouched by time and to this day showcases a collection of Byzantine churches, monuments from the Ottoman Empire, and well-preserved historical buildings.

-The present-day character of Thessaloniki is a mixture of brilliant monuments and modern buildings.
-One of the finest examples is the Arch of Galerius, a triumphal arch that was constructed by the Romans to celebrate the final victory over the Persians.
-Also worth seeing is the Roman market and the Roman Theatre.
-Surviving church of Agia Sofia, made out of stone and marble with tall bell towers from the Byzantine times, have been declared as World Heritage Sites from UNESCO.
-The upper town (Ano Poli) which is the oldest and most picturesque settlement, surrounded by huge walls distinguishes for the paved paths and the old houses.
-Today, Thessaloniki is an amalgam of old, neoclassical and modern architectural features that attract many visitors.
+The present-day Thessaloniki displays a mixture of brilliant monuments and modern buildings.
+The White Tower in Nikis Street, dated to the period of the Ottoman Sultan Suleiman the Magnificent, is one of the most striking structures and the symbol of Thessaloniki.
+Also of note is the Arch of Galerius, a triumphal arch that the Romans constructed to celebrate the final victory over the Persians, and the Rotonda Monument, constructed by Roman general Galerius in 300 AD.
+The Roman Market and the Roman Theatre are worth the visit as well.
+The surviving church of Agia Sofia made out of stone and marble with tall bell towers, has been declared a UNESCO World Heritage Site.
+The upper town (Ano Poli), the oldest and most picturesque settlement, is surrounded by huge walls and is distinguished by its paved paths and old houses.

-Visitors can enjoy their stay in many of the traditional hotels that have respected the traditional architecture.
+Visitors can enjoy their stay in one of many hotels that have respected the traditional architecture.

 MORE GENERAL INFO ABOUT THESSALONIKI